awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 LOCATION \{ 's3://*bucket/folder*/' \| 's3://*bucket/manifest\_file*'\}  <a name="create-external-table-location"></a>
 The path to the Amazon S3 bucket or folder that contains the data files or a manifest file that contains a list of Amazon S3 object paths\.
 The buckets must be in the same AWS Region as the Amazon Redshift cluster\.
 For a list of supported AWS Regions, see [Amazon Redshift Spectrum considerations](c-using-spectrum.md#c-spectrum-considerations)\.
-If the path specifies a bucket or folder, for example, `'s3://mybucket/custdata/'`, Redshift Spectrum scans the files in the specified bucket or folder and any subfolders\.
+If the path specifies a bucket or folder, for example `'s3://mybucket/custdata/'`, Redshift Spectrum scans the files in the specified bucket or folder and any subfolders\.
 Redshift Spectrum ignores hidden files and files that begin with a period or underscore\.
 If the path specifies a manifest file, the `'s3://bucket/manifest_file'` argument must explicitly reference a single file—for example, `'s3://mybucket/manifest.txt'`\.
 It can't reference a key prefix\.
 The manifest is a text file in JSON format that lists the URL of each file that is to be loaded from Amazon S3 and the size of the file, in bytes\.
 The URL includes the bucket name and full object path for the file\.
 The files that are specified in the manifest can be in different buckets, but all the buckets must be in the same AWS Region as the Amazon Redshift cluster\.
 If a file is listed twice, the file is loaded twice\.
 The following example shows the JSON for a manifest that loads three files\.